Aromatherapy

 • Calming restlessness and agitation

-• Feelings of being energised
+• Potentiating feelings of being energised

-• Feelings of being calm and uplifted
+• Potentiating feelings of being calm and uplifted

 • Improving clarity of thought